 What is a 2-Year Employment Visa in Dubai?

-An employment visa in the UAE is a legal permit that allows foreign nationals to live and work in the country under the sponsorship of their employer.
-The 2-year employment visa is the most common option, providing work authorization for two years and is renewable.
+A UAE employment visa permits foreign nationals to live and work in the country under employer sponsorship.
+The 2-year visa is the most common, granting work authorisation for two years and is renewable.

-This visa legally ties your residency to your employment contract and is managed entirely by your employer, from application to renewal.
+This visa links your residency to your employment contract and is managed by your employer throughout the application and renewal process.

 Key Benefits of a Dubai Employment Visa

-- Job Security & Stability: Focus on your career for two years without the hassle of frequent renewals.
+- Job Security & Stability: Advance your career for two years without the need for frequent visa renewals.

-- Legal Residency: Live and work in Dubai compliantly, with access to all resident services.
+- Legal Residency: Live and work in Dubai with full access to resident services.

-- Sponsor Your Family: Bring your spouse, children, and even parents to live with you (subject to salary requirements).
+- Family Sponsorship: Sponsor your spouse, children, and parents to reside with you, subject to salary requirements.

-- Seamless Banking & Finance: Open bank accounts and apply for loans and credit cards with a valid visa.
+- Banking and Finance: Open bank accounts and apply for loans or credit cards with a valid visa.

-- Travel Flexibility: Enjoy unrestricted entry and exit from the UAE during your visa’s validity.
+- Travel Flexibility: Enter and exit the UAE freely throughout your visa’s validity.

-- Pathway to Long-Term Residency: This visa can be a stepping stone towards long-term options like the Golden Visa.
+- Pathway to Long-Term Residency: This visa may serve as a foundation for long-term options such as the Golden Visa.

 | Fee Component | Approximate Cost (AED)* | Notes |